Some Obstructions to Solvable Points on Higher Genus Curves: Introduction

 \begin{theorem} Assume the Bombieri-Lang conjecture.
 Let $G$ be a solvable group, and $C$ be a smooth curve of genus at least 5.
 Then for any transitive embedding $G \hookrightarrow S_n$, the rational points on $C^n / G$ are not Zariski dense. \end{theorem}

-For curves of genus 2 and 3, we can easily compute the Kodaira dimension of $C^n / G$, where $G$ is the Galois group of points defined by P\'al's method.
+For curves of genus 2, 3 and 4, we can easily compute the Kodaira dimension of $C^n / G$, where $G$ is the Galois group of points defined by P\'al's method.

 For $g(C) = 2$, $C$ is hyperelliptic, and so pulling rational points of $\mathbb{P}^1$ back through the double covering generically gives points defined over number fields with Galois group $S_2$.
-The variety $C^2 / S_2$ is birational to the Jacobian, and has Kodaira dimension 2.
+The variety $C^2 / S_2$ is birational to the Jacobian, and has Kodaira dimension 0.

 When $g(C) = 3$, $C$ is generically a plane quartic.
 Intersecting the quartic with lines in $\mathbb{P}^2$ gives points with Galois groups $S_4$ generically.
 The quotient $C^4 / S_4$ is uniruled over the Jacobian, and so has Kodaira dimension $-\infty$.
-In particular, neither of these varieties are of general type.

-As well as this conditional result, we also have an unconditional restriction on the rational points of these varieties.
+For the $g(C) = 4$ case, $C$ is generically the intersection of a quadric surface and a cubic surface.
+P\'al starts by taking a point on the quadric (generically defined over a quadratic extension), and finding a ruling through the point (defined over a further quadratic extension).
+Intersecting this line with the cubic surface gives a point of the curve defined generically over a further $S_3$ extension.
+The Galois group of this point is then generically the subgroup of $S_{12}$ generated by $(1, 2)$, $(1, 3)$, $(1, 4, 7, 10)$ and $(1, 4)(7, 10)$.
+There are exactly 2 transpositions in the group that act non-trivially on 1, and $4 > 3$, so $C^{12} / G$ is of general type --- its Kodaira dimension is 12.

+The latter example shows it is not enough for $C^n / G$ to be of general type.
+In the $g(C) = 4$ case, the solvable points arise from a low degree morphism from the curve to $\mathbb{P}^1$.
+For higher genus curves, there will not be low degree morphisms, and so we do not expect there to be many solvable points.
+We prove that if there are rational points distributed, in a precise sense, like those arising from a morphism, then those points do indeed arise from a morphism.

 \begin{defn} Fix a curve $C$.
 A rational curve $D$ in $\mathrm{Sym }^n C$ is of fibre type if $D$ generically intersects the image of $\{P\} \times C^{n - 1}$ in a single point (as $P$ varies over $C$).
 A curve in $C^n / G$ is of fibre type if it maps injectively onto its image in $\mathrm{Sym }^n C$ and its image is of fibre type. \end{defn}